-As the Maryland educators produced scored responses for each item, these responses became the referenced criteria for the handscoring of those items.
+During each of the 2005 rangefinding sessions, as the Maryland educators and/or MSDE staff produced scored responses for each item, these responses became the referenced criteria for the handscoring of those items.
 Academic discussions of the criteria and the student responses led to a consensus of scores for each rubric score level.
 The scoring guides and training sets made up of committee-scored papers became the blueprint of the scoring process.
-All scores assigned throughout the process were based on the foundation laid by these committees of Maryland educators.
+All scores assigned throughout the process were based on the foundation laid by these rangefinding sessions.